Paralympics day eight: Highlights from Rio

 Wiggs has permanent nerve damage in her legs after contracting a virus 18 years ago during a gap year in Australia, but her love of sport has proven constant.

-Four years ago she represented her country in sitting volleyball team, then switched to para-canoeing after London 2012 and won five world titles ahead of its first appearance at the Paralympics.
+Four years ago she represented her country in sitting volleyball, then switched to para-canoeing after London 2012 and won five world titles ahead of its first appearance at the Paralympics.

 Britain added a third canoeing gold when former mountain biker Anne Dickins triumphed in the KL3 canoe final.